top of page

 Cohousing Get involved Properties and facilities Buying a home Norwich Media and information

 Angel Yard’s residents will own their own home just like in any street.
-Shared facilities such as the common house, outside space, corridors and lift will be owned and managed by Sussex Street Cohousing Community Interest Company, which will be governed by our residents.
+Shared facilities such as the common house, outside space, corridors and lift will be owned and managed by Sussex Street Cohousing CIC (Community Interest Company), whose members and directors are our resident households.
+The freehold of the apartments will also be owned by Sussex Street Cohousing CIC, so as a group we will be responsible for setting the service charge and managing e.g. insurance and maintenance.

 We believe that everyone's opinion is important, so decisions are made, whenever possible, by group consensus, during regular meetings.
 This does take time, but also enables us to act in the interests of the community.